-The first triad of these books present three ways of thinking about whole systems—one scientific, one philosophical, and one occult; the second triad present three ways of looking at Druidry—one from the standpoint of legend, one from the standpoint of tradition, and one from the standpoint of history; while the last book sets out the traditional ritual and organizational forms AODA created out of these sources.
+The first triad of these books present three ways of thinking about whole systems—one scientific, one philosophical, and one occult; the second triad present three ways of looking at Druidry—one from the standpoint of legend, one from the standpoint of tradition, and one from the standpoint of history; while the seventh book sets out the traditional ritual and organizational forms AODA created out of these sources.
 Each of these books, in its own way, is about the same thing—how to live a spiritually meaningful life in harmony with the cycles of nature—but each pursues this goal in its own distinctive way, and there are important disagreements between them.

 Discursive meditation that takes concepts from these books as themes for exploration is perhaps the most valuable tool for doing so.
 Please see the Apprentice Guide for a discussion on how to study these books.
 Members pursuing their Second Degree studies can discuss these books, and the ideas they contain, with other members following the same path and with senior members of the Order at the Apprentice Forum on the AODA Forum.

 Some individuals feel the call to offer spiritual mentoring and leadership to others.
 We encourage those who feel this call to choose to pursue this option in addition to the basic AODA Second Degree Curriculum.
 Please note that completing the “Druid Spiritual Mentoring and Leadership” requirement is necessary for people to receive an AODA Study Group Charter or Grove Charter.